Managing Data Breaches - A Quick Guide

 If the data breach is discovered by a third-party vendor or a data intermediary (under Singapore's PDPA), they are required to notify the organisation of the data breach “without undue delay”.

-Companies should conduct regular network vulnerability security scans to check for possible gaps within the organisation’s infrastructure and to ensure that these issues are fixed as quickly as possible.
-Active monitoring of security incidents would allow the organisation to learn from these incidents and create efficacious preventive measures to minimise the probability and impact of data breaches.
-As data breaches can occur in the most basic day-to-day operations such as sending an attachment containing personal data in an email.
+Companies should conduct regular network vulnerability security scans to check for possible gaps within the organisation's infrastructure and to ensure that these issues are fixed as quickly as possible.
+With risk assessment coupled with active monitoring of security incidents, organisations can learn from these incidents and create efficacious preventive security measures to minimise the probability and impact of future data breaches.
+As data breaches can occur in the most basic day-to-day operations, especially from human error, such as sending an attachment containing personal data in an email.
+Detailed guidance for all persons within an organisation is a must.
 There is also the need to have internal policies and practices and where necessary, regular data protection briefings or training.

-It is crucial for organisations to have a data breach response plan established before an actual data breach occurs to the organisation.
-In the event that a data breach occurs, the organisation may not be able to respond swiftly without an existing plan, causing further damage to the company’s business operations and reputation.
+Potential risks loom every day.
+It is crucial for organisations to have a data breach response plan established before actual breaches occur to the organisation.
+In the event of a data breach occurring, the organisation may not be able to respond swiftly without an existing plan, causing further damage to the company's business operations and reputation.
 Establishing a data breach response plan will help the organisation be better prepared to tide through the crisis.

 The data breach management plan should include:

-The team should practice doing simulated exercises (tabletop), in order for them to cultivate a clear understanding of their roles and tasks.
-During the simulated exercises, gaps could be identified unexpectedly and actions can be taken to resolve these issues.
+Both the senior management and teams should practice doing simulated exercises (tabletop), in order for them to cultivate a clear understanding of their roles and tasks during a data breach response.
+Through simulated exercises, gaps could be identified unexpectedly and actions can be taken to resolve these issues.
 A crisis communications plan should also accompany the data breach management plan.

-The PDPC also has a framework to describe a data breach management plan with the acronym - CARE.
-It is important to also note that having a data breach management plan is one of the assessment requirements for Singapore’s Data Protection Trustmark certification.
+The PDPC also has a framework under its data breach policy to describe a data breach management plan with the acronym 'CARE.'
+It is important to also note that having a data breach management plan is one of the assessment requirements for Singapore's Data Protection Trustmark certification.

-After the incident has been handled, the organisation should evaluate the plan and their response and consider the actions that they should take to prevent future breaches.
+4. Evaluate: After the incident has been handled, the organisation should evaluate the incident response plan and their recent action, and consider the changes that they should take to prevent future potential breaches.
 At this stage, the organisation should also refine their data breach response and crisis management plan.

 Article by: Aman Khajanchi, Steffi Tay